witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 If you connected to the Firebug homepage, you have an internet connection through your WiFi configuration and the Firebug page is not experiencing a service interruption.
 You are ready to move on.

 If you did not connect to the Firebug page with the available link to download, try to navigate to a site like [Google](google.com) ```google.com``` or [Mozilla](mozilla.org) ```mozilla.org```.
 If you could not access either of these, select the WiFi icon in the upper right corner to inspect the available networks and begin troubleshooting.
-This is not a troubleshooting guide and I would recommend using the RSAP method to the best of your ability to solve your connection problem.
+This is not a troubleshooting guide and I would recommend using the [RSAP](http://www.freecodecamp.com/field-guide/how-do-i-get-help-when-i-get-stuck) method to the best of your ability to solve your connection problem.

+Link to RSAP method to problem solving: http://www.freecodecamp.com/field-guide/how-do-i-get-help-when-i-get-stuck

+Text-only links have been provided in addition to the linsk to this point for you to easily read the url's considering that you might be reading this from a device other than the one running Ubuntu that you are setting up.
+Once your internet connection is established, open this guide in Firefox on your Ubuntu machine: [Ubuntu Setup](https://github.com/witblacktype/freeCodeCamp_projects/blob/master/ubuntu/ubuntu_setup.md) https://github.com/witblacktype/freeCodeCamp_projects/blob/master/ubuntu/ubuntu_setup.md.

 ### Install Firebug for a Browser Debugging Tool